asphxia/phpframework/README.md

 ## About phpframework

 A small, configurable PHP web framework.
-A PHP web framework written that aims to run small web sites with little-to-no programming.
+A PHP web framework that aims to run small web sites with little-to-no programming.
 Most of the framework runs out of the box with little configuration.

 Support configurable template engine (such as Smarty, MustachePHP, PHP itself and so on).
 Cache out-of-the-box and Autoloading.